digipres/workbench/src/dataflows/bfi-na.md

 ## Access Dataflow

 There are two different modes of access.
-Some content is available over the public web (rights clearance required), while TBC???virtually all collection material is available on site.
+Some content is available over the public web (rights clearance required), while virtually all collection material is discoverable via the collections search and is available on site, by submitting an access request.

 ### Internet Access